 Who is Intensive Addiction Therapy Good For?

 A rigorous addiction therapy process is good for those who tried a few different approaches to addiction treatment, but none were successful.
 With intensive addiction therapy, patients have a better chance to focus on the underlying source of their addiction and build healthy strategies for recovery through their frequent meetings with professionals.

 Intensive therapy for addiction is also ideal for those who have been abusing substances for a good amount of time.
-It’s been shown that individuals with chronic substance abuse disorders require continuous care and frequent checkups to best kick a substance abuse disorder.
+It’s been shown that individuals with chronic substance use disorder disorders require continuous care and frequent checkups to best kick a substance use disorder disorder.
 Intensive addiction therapy allows for both these needs to be met.

 Speaking with the professionals in the rehab or other treatment program and asking about this type of recovery process can help you determine whether it is a good program for your particular situation.

 What Should I Expect with Intensive Addiction Therapy?